Eternal Sunshine (album)

-Background
+Background and conception

 Max Martin produced eleven of the thirteen tracks on Eternal Sunshine.

 On May 12, 2022, 19 months after the release of her sixth studio album, Positions (2020), Ariana Grande clarified that she would not be recording another album until she is done filming Wicked (2024) and Wicked: For Good (2025), the two-part film adaptation of the Broadway musical of the same name, in which she portrays the character Glinda.
 In October 2023, she first jokingly hinted at a forthcoming album by posting "ag7: goat mother" as an Instagram caption.
 A set of pictures included a photo of her with Swedish producer and long-time collaborator Max Martin at Jungle City Studios in New York City.

-On December 7 and December 17, 2023, Grande shared a series of pictures and video clips working in recording studios and her editing audio files.
+On December 7 and December 17, 2023, Grande shared a series of pictures and video clips of her working in recording studios and editing audio files.
 As opposed to previous eras, she specifically stated that there would be no song snippets for the upcoming record.
-On December 27, 2023, the singer confirmed a 2024 album release via her social media.
+On December 27, 2023, Grande confirmed a 2024 album release via her social media.
 She posted a carousel of videos on her Instagram that show her crying in a recording studio and her mother Joan dancing to a new song of hers, amongst others.
 She captioned the post "See you next year" and tagged several accounts, including Swedish musician Ilya Salmanzadeh, music video director Christian Breslauer, and Republic Records.
 She referred to the picture of her crying and another one which depicts her dancing as the "two moods of the album".
 Packages with R.E.M.
 Beauty's On Your Collar lipstick in the shade "Attention" including a defocused close-up shot of Grande's red lips and the caption of an Instagram post she would make a few days after delivery, were sent to fans.
 On January 17, 2024, Grande announced the album, its title Eternal Sunshine, and release date via her social media.

-Conception

 Grande described Eternal Sunshine as "kind of a concept album" comprising "different heightened pieces of the same story, of the same experience".
 She explained that the record spans from "really vulnerable" songs to playful tracks which see her emulating "what people kind of expect me to be sometimes and having fun with it".
-Wendy Goldstein, co-president of Republic Records, described the record as an "elevated version" of Grande's previous albums, calling it an embodiment of "Sweetener meets [...]
+Wendy Goldstein, co-president of Republic Records, described the record as an "elevated version" of Grande's previous albums, calling it an embodiment of "Sweetener meets ...
 Thank U, Next".